lijinfeng2011/testoo1/README.md

 ## What is Open-C3?

-Open-C3 is an open-source automated operation and maintenance platform, which includes features such as CMDB, monitoring system, publishing system, work order system, process system, etc., and automatic linkage between various subsystems.
-It is an integrated automated operation and maintenance platform.
+Open-C3 is an open-source platform for IT automation and operations.
+It provides integrated features such as CMDB, monitoring, deployment (CI/CD), ticketing, and workflow systems, with automatic linkage across subsystems.
+It is designed to be a unified and fully automated operations platform.

 ## Quickstart